Missions, posts and privileged individuals can import or purchase goods free of customs duty for:

 To qualify for customs duty exemptions, administrative and technical staff and consular employees must import or purchase the goods within six months of arriving in Australia.

-Customs duty exemptions are not available to Australian citizens, including dual nationals, or permanent residents (unless they have been appointed as honorary consuls, in which case they are entitled to limited exemptions — see section 6.3).
+Customs duty exemptions are not available to Australian citizens, including dual nationals, or permanent residents.
 Customs duty exemptions are available only at the time goods are cleared from customs or released from bond.
 Customs duty cannot be refunded after it has been paid.

 6.1.1 Direct imports